montyaggie/tamufeed.js/README.md

 One thing you must add to your HTML somewhere is the stage element where you want tamufeed to insert its output into, e.g. `<div id="tamufeed"></div>`.

+# Templates

+This program allows you to customize the HTML output via templates that you control in your markup.
+The variables, where the script injects its content, are always delimited by mustache/handlebar characters like `{{this}}`.

+* `feedTemplate` governs what feeds will be marked up with
+* `entryTemplate` controls the display of entries (of all types)
+* `dateTemplate` formats how the date part of `{{time}}` should look
+* `propertyTemplate` is how individual properties will be marked up
+* `encasedTemplate` is used to encase any HTML value that could possibly be malformed
+* `calendardayTemplate` decides how the `{{calendarday}}` come out

+## Date Templates Variables

+The single-letter variables used with dates is an incomplete subset of [here](http://www.php.net/manual/en/function.date.php).
+If you encounter one that you would like to use that isn't yet implemented, [create an issue](/montyaggie/tamufeed.js/issues/new) requesting it be added and we'll fix that for you.

 # Style

 You'll want to write some CSS styles to govern the appearance of your